hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/110__Raghav_Kumar_Dwivedu.md

 > > assume that the padArtha-s (word meanings)  have to be ascertained first
 > > before deciding whether or not to use lakShaNA .
 > >
-> ​I meant that ahaM in the sentence needs lakShaNA only based on what is the
+> I meant that ahaM in the sentence needs lakShaNA only based on what is the
 > meaning of the word ahaM taken.
 You may not need lakShaNA at all, which is
 > why I gave all possible options I could.
 >